vsoch/vsoch.github.io/_posts/2019/2019-09-13-discourse-rankings.md

 > user groups are not well defined.

-We need to first do a good job to advertise groups to our community, and have those with non-instituion email addresses self assign themself to the right groups.
+We need to first do a good job to advertise groups to our community, and have those with non-institution email addresses self assign themself to the right groups.

 ### Contributions